We use cookies on this site to enhance your user experience

 Here you’ll find more information, such as where fire doors are needed, what makes a fire door different to other doors, and how to look after them to ensure that people and premises are kept safe.

-Read about the new Fire Safety Act and how it relates to fire doors
+Read about the Fire Safety Act and how it relates to fire doors

 The blue circular sticker in a fire door which reads 'fire door keep shut' on a wooden fire door, with a but of the grid window of the fire door in the photo.